 Since Nuprin Backache is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of Nuprin Backache can be fatal.
+An overdose of magnesium salicylate can be fatal.

 What should I avoid while taking Nuprin Backache?

 Avoid alcohol.
 Heavy drinking can increase your risk of stomach bleeding.